parvathy-lal/Project1/README.md

 # Pose Estimation & Alert Generation for Sudden Fall

 ## Overview
-This is an AI/ML model which estimates different body postures by means of human pose skeleton.
-A **Human Pose Skeleton** represents the orientation of a person in a graphical format.
-Essentially, it is a set of coordinates that can be connected to describe the pose of the person.
-Each coordinate in the skeleton is known as a part (or a joint, or a keypoint).
-A valid connection between two parts is known as a pair (or a limb).

-## Usage
-Here we are using the Single Pose Estimation
-### **Single Pose Estimation**
+This is an AI/ML model which estimates different body postures and detect the occuring of sudden fall.
+Then generates an alert.

-Single pose estimation is the simpler and faster of the two algorithms.
+Here we are using the Single Pose Estimation which is the simpler and faster of the two algorithms.
 Its ideal use case is for when there is only one person in the image.
+Post Estimation can be done by **Human Pose Skeleton** represents which is a set of coordinates that can be connected to describe the pose of the person.

 ## Installation

 - If you don't have it already, install Pycharm Community 2021.1.1  or later, following the instructions on the website